haarlems/forensics/chapters/chapter-01-digital-forensics/02-evidence-acquisition&integrity/reading/README.md

 The forensic workstation doing the acquisition must not write anything back to the source disk.<br />
 Even a simple OS action like updating a file's last-accessed timestamp is enough to alter evidence and call its integrity into question.

-A **write-blocker** sits between the source device and the forensic workstation, intercepting any write commands and preventing them from reaching the disk while allowing read commands through normally.
+A **write-blocker** sits between the source device and the forensic workstation, intercepting any write commands and preventing them from reaching the disk while allowing read commands through normally.<br />
 Write-blockers come in two forms:
 - **Hardware**: a dedicated physical device that connects between the source disk and the forensic workstation
 - **Software**: a driver or OS-level tool that blocks writes at the OS level